Factory farming: the true cost of cheap meat

 The world's reliance on soy, because of the spread of factory farming, is having a devastating impact.
 In Argentina, 'Big Soy' production for farm animal feed is ruining land and lives.

-Compassion’s Investigation Unit spent time with Argentinean communities to investigate the true cost of factory farming.
+Compassion’s former Investigation Unit spent time with Argentinean communities to investigate the true cost of factory farming.
 This is their story.